skip to content

 The practical side of the course is organised so that, so far as possible, the experiments are related to the subject matter of the concurrent lecture course.

 A level Chemistry is highly desirable but not essential: some knowledge of Chemistry beyond GCSE is assumed.
 Past experience shows that the course appeals to students who have no AS or A2-level Biology as well as to those who have.
 Those without A-2 level Biology are often attracted by the increasing ability to understand biological events in molecular terms.
-At the beginning of the course non-biologists may sometimes find it difficult to keep up with new jargon and concepts, but students can readily overcome this by doing preliminary reading before coming up, using the titles suggested by their College and on the NST website.
+At the beginning of the course non-biologists may sometimes find it difficult to keep up with new jargon and concepts, but students can readily overcome this by doing preliminary reading before starting the course, using the titles suggested by their College and on the NST website.
 Generally well before the end of the year, non-biologists have caught up with biologists.
 Although students who have A2-level Biology will find that some of the material presented is apparently familiar to them, the depth of treatment and the differences in viewpoint distinguish this course significantly from A2-level Biology.

-Programme Specification:
+Programme Specification

 This course is taught jointly by the Departments of Biochemistry, Genetics, Plant Sciences and Zoology.